RaspAP/raspap-docs/docs/faq.md

 $HTTP["url"] =~ "^/(?!(dist|app|ajax|config|admin)).*" {
 ```

-Notice that "admin" is appended above after "config".
+Note that "admin" is appended above "config", above.
 This instructs lighttpd not to rewrite URLs that match this pattern.
 Reload the lighttpd service with `sudo systemctl reload lighttpd.service`.

 You may now create your own `index.php` file in this folder and request it from the browser as `http://10.3.141.1/admin/` or `http://raspberrypi.local/admin`.